jonathanabennett/jonathanabennett.github.io/content/blog/guide-to-success.md

 see, I am currently using 6 but I will try 10 for the next iteration.
 It is best if this is an even number as it does not allow an "exactly in the middle" rating.

 You will notice that I did not include any descriptors in my qualitative criteria.
-Instead, I have built left space for reasoning.
+Instead, I have asked the students for their reasoning.
 As with the task requirements, the student should mark their grade (I have mine highlight the grade they think they have earned) and then write their reasoning below.
 I encourage mine to write this as bullet points and to provide links to external evidence (such as specific line numbers in their project for my programming projects).
 The teacher should also grade the project, quickly during the conference for a check-in and in detail during the final project grading.

-See the section on each for more details.

 #### Self-Reflection